AdobeDocs/campaign-classic.en/help/workflow/using/split.md

 1. Click **[!UICONTROL Finish]** to approve the limitation and return to editing the split activity.

-## Limiting the number of subset records per data distribution {#limiting-the-number-of-subset-records-per-data-distribution}
+## Limit the number of subset records per data distribution {#limiting-the-number-of-subset-records-per-data-distribution}

 If your grouping fields contain too large a number of values or if you want to avoid resetting values for every new split activity, Adobe Campaign lets you create a limitation per data distribution.
-When selecting data limitation values (for more on this subject see the [Creating subsets](#creating-subsets) section), select the **[!UICONTROL By data distribution]** option and select a template from the drop-down menu.
+When selecting data limitation values (for more on this subject see the [Create subsets](#creating-subsets) section), select the **[!UICONTROL By data distribution]** option and select a template from the drop-down menu.
 Creating a data distribution template is demonstrated below.

-For an example of the **[!UICONTROL Local approval]** activity with a distribution template, refer to [Using the local approval activity](../../workflow/using/using-the-local-approval-activity.md).
+For an example of the **[!UICONTROL Local approval]** activity with a distribution template, refer to [Use the local approval activity](../../workflow/using/using-the-local-approval-activity.md).

 ![](assets/s_user_segmentation_partage_wz6.png)